Ylang-ylang oil

 What is ylang-ylang oil?

-Ylang-ylang are the aromatic flowers of the cananga tree (Cananga odorata), a plant in the Annonaceae family that is native to Malaysia and Indonesia.
-Ylang-ylang oil is very widely used as a fragrance in the perfume and cosmetic industries and as a flavoring agent as well.[2][3][4][5]
+Ylang-ylang oil is derived from the aromatic flowers of the cananga tree (Cananga odorata), which is native to Malaysia and Indonesia, and is commonly used in the perfume and cosmetic industries.
+Additionally, it is used in aromatherapy for various benefits, including reducing anxiety and improving self-esteem, as well as serving as an insecticide.

 What are ylang-ylang oil’s main benefits?